 The Tongmyong Hotel: Introduction

-The 1990s-built 42-room Tongmyong Hotel has been undergoing on and off refurbishment for years now.
+Wonsan's main tourist hotel is the Tongmyong Hotel.
+This 1990s-built 42-room is a comon place to stay and has been undergoing on and off refurbishment for years now.

 It is a pleasant enough place with an excellent seaside location plus the usual sprinkling of kitsch fixtures and facilities that you would expect to find in a North Korean hotel outside of Pyongyang.